 The research of Haidong Dong, M.D., Ph.D., is focused on cancer immunology and immunotherapy.
-The long-term goal of his laboratory is to understand the molecular and cellular regulatory mechanisms in tumor-immune cell interactions and translate basic research observations into effective cancer immunotherapies.
+The long-term goal of his laboratory is to understand the regulatory mechanisms shaping anti-tumor immunity and translate discoveries in cancer immunology into effective cancer immunotherapy.

-Dr. Dong's early work addressed the Hellstrom paradox — an enigma in tumor immunology — the coexistence of immune cells and growing tumors.
-He co-discovered B7-H1 (also named PD-L1) in 1998 and was the first to define a role of B7-H1 in cancer immune evasion and coined the concept of B7-H1 blockade therapy of cancer in 2002.
-This discovery provided an explanation for the Hellstrom paradox: Despite being surrounded by immune cells in tissues, tumor cells can escape the immune attack by using B7-H1 to dampen the function of immune cells.
+Dr. Dong's early work addressed the Hellstrom paradox — an enigma in cancer immunology — the coexistence of immune cells and growing tumors.
+He co-discovered B7-H1 (also called PD-L1) in 1998 and was the first to define a role of B7-H1 in cancer immune evasion.
+And he coined the concept of B7-H1 blockade therapy of cancer in 2002.
+This discovery provided an explanation for the Hellstrom paradox: Despite being surrounded by immune cells in tissues, cancer cells can escape the immune attack by using B7-H1 in tumor microenvironments to dampen the function of immune cells.

-- Defining the mechanisms of T cell responses to therapies in patients with advanced cancer.
-Naturally occurring (endogenous) anti-tumor immunity is present, but it is mostly invisible.
-Endogenous anti-tumor immunity not only prevents tumor cells from causing cancer but also influences the outcome of growing tumors in responses to various treatments.
-In most cases with progressive cancers, endogenous anti-tumor immune cells remain quiescent in spite of the persistent presence of tumor antigens that are recognized by immune cells.
-Dr. Dong's research group is addressing the therapeutic impact (surgery, radiation and chemotherapy) on the patient's own immune system, and seeking a way to promote and maintain a strong anti-tumor immunity in patients following conventional treatments.
+- Defining the mechanisms of immune responses to therapies in patients with advanced cancer.
+Naturally occurring (endogenous) tumor-reactive immune responses are present and protective, but generally invisible.
+In most cases with progressive cancers, endogenous tumor-reactive immune cells remain quiescent.
+Dr. Dong's research group is addressing the therapeutic impacts (immunotherapy, surgery, radiation and chemotherapy) on the patient's own immune system, and seeking a better way to promote and maintain an effective anti-tumor immunity in patients.

 Significance to patient care